kubesphere/website/content/en/docs/faq/applications/remove-built-in-apps.md

 1. Log in to the web console of KubeSphere as `admin`, click **Platform** in the upper-left corner, and then select **App Store Management**.

-2. On the **App Store** page, you can see all 16 built-in apps displayed in the list.
+2. On the **App Store** page, you can see all 16 built-in apps in the list.
 Select an app that you want to remove from the App Store.
 For example, click **Tomcat** to go to its detail page.

    ![click-tomcat](/images/docs/faq/applications/remove-built-in-apps/click_tomcat.png)

-3. In the detail page of Tomcat, click **Suspend App** to remove the app.
+3. On the detail page of Tomcat, click **Suspend App** to remove the app.

    ![suspend-tomcat](/images/docs/faq/applications/remove-built-in-apps/suspend_tomcat.png)